yasiryagi/helpdesk/roles/distributors-lead/README.md

 # Remove
 yarn joystream-distributor leader:update-bag -r 1 -b dynamic:channel:111 -f 0 -y

+# Mix
+yarn joystream-distributor leader:update-bag -r 2 -r 3 -a 4 -b dynamic:channel:111 -f 0 -y
 ```
+Means you want to add bag `dynamic:channel:111` to bucket `0:1`
-Means you want to add/remove bag `dynamic:channel:111` to/from bucket `0:1`
+Means you want to remove bag `dynamic:channel:111` from bucket `0:1`
+Means you want to remove bag `dynamic:channel:111` from bucket `0:2` and `0:3`, and add it to bucket `0:4`

 #### Notes
+- useful for re-configuring the system
+- cannot update multiple bags and/or add/remove to buckets across families in one transaction.

 ### update-bucket-mode
 ```